 Plans for ABET Accreditation

-The bioengineering department has solid plans in place to obtain ABET accreditation.
-However in order to do so, it's a requirement under ABET guidelines, for at least one student to graduate under the new bioengineering undergraduate program before accreditation can be considered.
+The Bioengineering Department has solid plans in place to obtain ABET accreditation.
+ABET guidelines require at least one student to graduate from the undergraduate program before accreditation can be considered.
 The first students graduated from the program in spring 2016, and the department is preparing for accreditation in the near future.
 For additional information please visit http://www.abet.org/eligibility-requirements/.